SteeltoeOSS/Documentation/api/v4/connectors/usage.md

 Notice that the parameter names are slightly different in the printed output.
 This is because Steeltoe relies on the [DbConnectionStringBuilder](https://learn.microsoft.com/dotnet/api/system.data.common.dbconnectionstringbuilder) of the [PostgreSQL .NET driver](https://www.npgsql.org/doc/api/Npgsql.NpgsqlConnectionStringBuilder.html), which normalizes the parameter names.
-The advantage of this approach is that you're free to use any driver-specific connection string parameters, without the need for Steeltoe to understand them first.
+The advantage of this approach is that you can use any driver-specific connection string parameters, without the need for Steeltoe to understand them first.

 > [!NOTE]
 > Earlier versions of Steeltoe assigned default values (such as "localhost") for required connection string parameters that were not specified in configuration.
 This is no longer the case.
-In practice, this means you'll need to configure a connection string in most cases to run locally.
+In practice, this means that to run locally, you must configure a connection string in most cases.

 ### Cloud-hosted applications

 When your app is running in Cloud Foundry or Kubernetes, the Connector enriches the local connection string from `appsettings.json` by merging any cloud-provided parameters into it.
-The resulting connection string is exposed via the Options pattern in the same way as described above.
+The resulting connection string is exposed through the Options pattern in the same way as described in the previous section.

 The Connector automatically detects when merging is needed:

 - When running in Cloud Foundry, it reads the connection parameters from the JSON in the `VCAP_SERVICES` environment variable.
   For more information on `VCAP_SERVICES`, see the [Cloud Foundry documentation](https://docs.cloudfoundry.org/services/binding-credentials.html).
 - When running in Kubernetes, it reads the secret files from the directory that the `SERVICE_BINDING_ROOT` environment variable points to.
   For more information on `SERVICE_BINDING_ROOT`, see the [Service Binding Specification for Kubernetes](https://github.com/servicebinding/spec).

-### Named connection strings
+## Named connection strings

 Multiple service bindings can be accessed using named options.
-Just replace "Default" in your `appsettings.json` with the name of the service binding.
+Replace `Default` in your `appsettings.json` with the name of the service binding.

-For example, the next `appsettings.json` file contains two named connection strings:
+For example, the following `appsettings.json` file contains two named connection strings that can be accessed in the code fragment that follows the `appsettings.json`:

 ```json
 {